-MWCAC may find useful
+MWMAC may find useful

 EXHIBIT “H” - SCOPE OF WORK AND PAYMENT TERMS FOR THE SECRETARY

-The MWCAC shall appoint (either through a voluntary agreement or contract) a Secretary to the MWCAC the first month of each year.
-The MWCAC could investigate the option to pay a nominal fee to a secretary through a yearly disbursement from the CalAm Franchise Fees.
+The MWMAC shall appoint (either through a voluntary agreement or contract) a Secretary to the MWMAC the first month of each year.
+The MWMAC could investigate the option to pay a nominal fee to a secretary through a yearly disbursement from the CalAm Franchise Fees.

 Administrative Role of Secretary: